 Pennsylvania classifies registerable offenses under a three-tiered system.
 Each tier contains a list of offenses that require registration as a sex offender.
 These lists are quite long and include a wide variety of offenses.
 Additionally, each tier imposes different requirements for how long a convicted offender must register.
 Higher tiers will impose much longer registration requirements.
 It is important to discuss your case with an attorney to determine if your charges could place you on Pennsylvania’s sex offender registry and for how long.

 Crimes of a sexual nature are not taken lightly in Pennsylvania or anywhere else.
 If you have been charged with such a crime, you need to contact a qualified lawyer immediately.
 Our Philadelphia sex crimes defense attorneys can help you understand the extent of your potential penalties while fighting to clear your name.
-Call The Law Offices of Lloyd Long at (215) 302-0171 to set up a free, private legal consultation with our dedicated legal team.
+Call The Liberty Law Team at (215) 826-3314 to set up a free, private legal consultation with our dedicated legal team.

 What Sex Crimes Lead to the Sex Offender Registry in Pennsylvania?